 Our Divorce Philosophy

 Divorce is a tragic yet very real phenomenon in modern society.
 It can be one of the most painful processes a client will ever experience.
-It is the attorney’s role to try to make things better, but the attorney can only do so to the extent that relief is reasonably possible.
+It is the divorce attorney’s role to try to make things better, but he or she can only do so to the extent that relief is reasonably possible.
 Generally, there are deep emotional feelings involved on both sides, and these emotions frequently get in the way of good common sense.
 It is our job to keep our clients focused on the reasonable solutions and objectives.
 Except perhaps in cases of domestic violence, marital counseling is always considered by the attorneys as a viable alternative, and will be encouraged at the initial meeting.

 Generally, or at least initially, divorce should not be approached as an adversarial endeavor.
 Your attorney can best be used as your advisor as opposed to your spouse’s adversary.
 Litigation is not a preferred direction, although the attorneys will certainly aggressively pursue litigation when the situation calls for it.
 Alternative dispute resolution devices (such as mediation) are always encouraged when feasible.
 See our section on Divorce Law Common Misconceptions for more info.

 A main concern in any divorce is the children.
 While the children are not our clients in divorce actions, their interests are always a concern in any advice given by the attorney.
-Joint custody is generally viewed by this firm as the best arrangement for the children, if only in name and not in practice.
+Joint child custody is generally viewed by this firm as the best arrangement for the children, if only in name and not in practice.
 The parents have a duty to try to get along, and absent compelling reasons to the contrary, your attorney will always recommend “joint” as the nature of child custody.
 Except in extreme cases, the non-custodial parent should not be relegated to the role of a child’s visitor.
 He or she is a real parent.

 In no event will children be used as pawns in order to gain an advantage over the other party.
 A request by a client to threaten a custody battle just to gain a negotiating advantage (i.e., “Let’s ask for custody.
 Then she will settle for less child support“) will result in a request by the attorney to withdraw from the case.